Netcracker/qubership-consul/docs/public/installation.md

 ### Helm

-To deploy via Helm you need to prepare yaml file with custom deploy parameters and run the following command in [Consul Chart](/charts/helm/consul-service):
+To deploy via Helm you need to prepare YAML file with custom deploy parameters and run the following command in [Consul Chart](/charts/helm/consul-service):

 ```bash